-- Writing and Speaking Assignments (40%): Through the semesters, in some weeks, your instructors will assign you some other tasks than TBVA's.
+- Writing and Speaking Assignments (40%): Through the semesters, in some weeks, your instructors will assign you some other tasks than TBA's.
 These will be writing or speaking tasks (as to be coded as WA's and SA's) with their edited and revised versions - Self-Assessment Rubric (20%): It is designed as a tool be used for self-assessment.
-Students are asked to assess their own performance by choosing the best option that suits them for each statement such as "I strongly agree", "I agree", or "I don't agree". - Students Overall Reflection (20%): Students are expected to write an overall reflection about their learning process and progress by answering the questions in the file in order to reflect upon your language development since the beginning of the semesters.
+Students are asked to assess their own performance by choosing the best option that suits them for each statement such as "I strongly agree", "I agree", or "I don't agree". - Students Overall Reflection (20%): Students are expected to write an overall reflection about their learning process and progress by answering the questions in the file to reflect upon your language development since the beginning of the semesters.
 It is considered as constructive feedback for the improvement of teaching and assessment practices at our school.
 The content is valuable, so please try writing as much as possible about them. - Students Overall Progress (20%): This is going to be evaluated and graded by your instructors by considering your participation in class activities and effort you put into your own progress during the lessons.

-Theatrical Play (TP): It is of high importance since your performance will be graded as your mid-term exam score in the first semester whose weighted grade value constitutes 10% of your total in-year performance.
+Theatrical Play (TP): It is of high importance since your performance will be graded as your mid-term exam score in a semester whose weighted grade value constitutes 10% of your total in-year performance.
 Therefore, it is a complicated task which requires several minor tasks such as rehearsals, costumes, decorations, etc. Your rehearsals and other minor tasks will also be assessed as well as your final performance, so please follow the instructions you are provided with on the assignment of this task.
-You will be performing before an audience at the end of first semester.
+You will be performing before an audience in the mid-term week of spring semester.
 It will be also a great chance to improve your oral skills.

 Debate (DEB): It is a kind of planned discussion in which they express different opinions about a specific topic.
-This task will be an organized, deliberate, and executed event between two groups of people, each including three or four people.
+This task will be a deliberate, instant and executed event between two groups of people, each including three or four people.
 A facilitator moderates the discussion.
 A paper draft of the group's points and supporting ideas will be developed and shared with the instructor before the final performance.
 On a scheduled day and time, the groups will perform before an audience.
+This assessment will take place as the second quiz in the fall semester.